leitingzhang/leitingzhang.github.io/_pages/contact.md

 ## Opening

-We are looking for a highly motivated PhD student to work on anode-free lithium batteries.
-The application deadline is July 21, 2025.
-[Link](https://uu.varbi.com/what:job/jobID:839356/).

 We are seeking a highly independent postdoctoral researcher to work on Prussian blue analogue-based aqueous batteries.
 Please contact Leiting with your CV.